Laboratory of Microbiology

 A novel mechanism of antibiotic resistance among clinical strains of pneumococci involves reengineering of PBP structure to lower antibiotic affinity.
 Most interestingly, such resistant PBPs also build structurally abnormal cell walls.
 The mechanism of PBP reengineering involves import of blocks of foreign DNA from as-yet-unidentified DNA donors and the generation of "mosaic" PBP genes containing nonpneumococcal sequences.
 Such mosaics may be used as specific fingerprints of a particular, resistant PBP gene.
 The combination of such fingerprints with methods that identify chromosomal backgrounds was used to demonstrate the extensive geographic speed of multidrug resistant pneumococcal clones.

 Methicillin-resistant Staphylococci (MRSA).
 MRSA strains have become the most important causative agents of hospital-borne infections worldwide.
 The molecular mechanism involves acquisition of a foreign genetic element (mec) carrying the structural gene for a low-affinity PBP.
 Full expression of high level resistance also requires a surprisingly large number of domestic auxiliary genes which may be inactivated by Tn551 mutagenesis.
-A new transposon library in the background of a highly resistant strain has identified as many as 58 new chromosomal sites (representing at least 12 new genes) the inactivation of which leads to the drastic reduction of methicillin resistance.
+A new transposon library in the background of a highly resistant strain has identified a large number of new chromosomal sites (representing at least 12 new genes) the inactivation of which leads to the drastic reduction of methicillin resistance.
 These sites are located on the SmaI fragments A, B, C, D, E, F, and I. Several of the new mutants showed novel cell wall defects: block in the amidation of the alpha carboxyl group in the D-glutamic acid residues of the cell wall stem peptides; partial block in the addition of diamino acid residue; incomplete oligoglycine cross-links.

 Murein Hydrolases, Autolysins, and Antibiotic Tolerance.
 Enlargement of the cell wall must include at least a transient rupture of some covalent bonds.
 Candidates for the catalysis of such a process are bond-transferring enzymes (transpeptidases).
 Another kind of bond-rupturing enzymes, autolysins, are involved with the lysis of bacteria during treatment with penicillin.
 As a follow-up to the previously described Staphylococcus aureus mutant with Tn551-inactivated autolytic system, the autolysin gene was cloned and sequenced in Escherichia coli.
 The data indicate that the autolysin is a bifunctional protein which contains both an amidase and an endo--N-acetylglucosaminidase domain, and is processed to generate these two enzymes in extracellular form.
 A pneumococcal transposon mutant with greatly increased endoglycosidase activity was isolated.
 In contrast to the major autolysin, the endoglycosidase does not require choline residues for its cell wall degrading activity.